Legal Information for Firefighters

 However, equally as important, it must be filled out accurately to reflect the essential facts and circumstances of the accident and injury.
 The salutary purpose of this accuracy is to both protect your pension as well as to create an accurate history of the occurrence in the event of any future litigation.

 With respect to an accidental disability pension, one must be mindful of the incident/accident dichotomy.
-If your injury is the result of something that is deemed not to be accidental, fortuitous or unforeseen it may result in a denial of a 3/4 pension.
+If your injury is the result of something deemed not to be accidental, fortuitous or unforeseen it may result in a denial of a 3/4 pension.

 For example, if a member, while sliding down the pole at quarters, lands on the floor padding and tears up a knee, and fails to note on a CD-72 that the accident was as a result of undue moisture on the pole, this could be deemed an incident.
 Members are supposed to know through training how to properly slide the pole.
 Thus, a CD-72, which states: member injured knee while sliding pole, may be construed as an incident—however, if the water or moisture on the pole was the precipitating cause of a knee injury, this must be explicitly specified.